 - Continuous review of backlog tasks/items with the product roadmap.

-- Inspect and remove all those tasks/items from the backlog that are no longer required due to any reason.
+- Inspect and remove all those tasks/items from the backlog that are no longer required for any reason.

-- Ensure that the organization’s goals around the product are in line with the team’s present task plans.
+- Ensure that the organization’s goals around the product are in line with the team’s current task plans.

 - Conduct frequent grooming sessions with the team around the engineering backlog to ensure that the lined-up tasks for the next sprints are clear to the team and well-prepared to be debated in the upcoming sprint planning session.